hmfaysal/hmfaysal-omega-theme/_posts/2014-03-21-H3A-Data-Management.md

 ---
 layout: post
-title: "Moving data safely for H3A"
+title: "Safe data for H3A"
 description: Some thoughts and feedback from the H3A-BioNet project.
 headline: 'Shifting data safely in Africa'
 category: data management